-Ayurveda always treats a person individually and holistically – considering the physical, mental, emotional, and spiritual dimensions of the individual in a given situation.
+Ayurveda always treats a person individually and holistically – considering the physical, mental, emotional, and spiritual dimensions of the individual in any given situation.

 Ayurvedic medicine represents only a fraction of the knowledge, skills, and wisdom of the ancient Indian tradition that has survived to the present day.
-Traditional Indian medicine is interested in the human being as a whole, not separated from its environment.
+Traditional Indian medicine treats the human being as a whole, not separated from its environment.
 It is based on the knowledge that the human being is created in the image of the universe, from the same elements and forces.
-Therefore, it always looks at the person holistically — considering the physical, mental, emotional, and spiritual dimensions.
+Therefore, ayurvedic principle is to look at the person holistically — considering the physical, mental, emotional, and spiritual dimensions.

-One of its best-known features is the observance of the 5 elements (ether, air, fire, water, earth), along with the 6 tastes (sweet, sour, salty, pungent, bitter, astringent) and the recognition of the different constitutional types of individuals and the three so-called doshas (vata, pitta, kapha).
+Ayurveda is known as “the science of life”.
+It focuses on prevention, rehabilitation, and healing.
+It highlights the balance between nature and the individual, with a particular emphasis on following a harmonious diet and rhythm to promote well-being.
+One of its best-known features is the observance of the 5 elements (ether, air, fire, water, and earth), along with the 6 tastes (sweet, sour, salty, spicy, bitter, and astringent), and the recognition of the different constitutional types of individuals and the three so-called doshas (vata, pitta, and kapha).

 Health is a state of holistic balance of the human organism.
 It derives from the individual, from the basic characteristics that one is born with.
-It is influenced by various determinants and the relationship between the doshas can vary.
+It is influenced by various determinants and the ratios of the doshas can vary.
 Excesses and deficiencies can be balanced by diet and lifestyle.
-All too often, however, it is the case that a person’s diet and lifestyle rather weaken than strengthen them.
+All too often, however, it is the case that a person’s diet and lifestyle weaken, rather than strengthen them.

 Another important feature is that, from the Ayurvedic perspective, no disease exists only in the mind or only in the body.
 And if we add to this the interactions we have with each other, the phrase advocated by Ayurveda no longer sounds strange: “Don’t focus on the child, heal the parents.”